Wal-Mart to add about 10,000 retail jobs in the US

 NEW YORK (AP) — Wal-Mart plans to add about 10,000 retail jobs in the U.S. as it opens new stores and expands existing locations.

-The world’s biggest retailer said Tuesday that there will also be about 24,000 construction jobs as well.
+The world’s biggest retailer said Tuesday that there will also be about 24,000 construction jobs generated by its expansion plans.

-Wal-Mart Stores Inc. says there will be 59 new, expanded and relocated Walmart and Sam’s Clubs facilities.
+There will be 59 new, expanded and relocated Walmart and Sam’s Clubs locations, according to Wal-Mart Stores Inc.

-The chain is planning $6.8 billion in capital investments in the U.S. in the coming fiscal year, which starts on Feb.
+The company plans $6.8 billion in capital investments in the U.S. in the coming fiscal year, which begins on Feb.
 1. The investments include construction and remodeling of stores, clubs and distribution centers, and the expansion of new services such as online grocery pickup.

 Most Read Stories